-Any designated 'tuition only' award cannot exceed the cost of tuition and will be reduced accordingly.
+Any designated "tuition only" award cannot exceed the cost of tuition and will be reduced accordingly.

-For maximum consideration for all types of scholarships and awards, students must file the FAFSA by the March 1 priority date.
-Additional information on program-specific awards and availability can be found by visiting the Office of Financial Aid online.
+For maximum consideration for all types of scholarships and awards, students must file the FAFSA by the March 1 priority date at fafsa.ed.gov.
+Additional information on programspecific awards and availability can be found by visiting the Office of Financial Aid online.

-Student must maintain continuous enrollment, and the minimum semester and cumulative GPA as required.
+Student must maintain continuous enrollment, and the minimum semester and cumulative GPA, as required.